Topps baseball card products: Bowman

 Bowman was Topps' main competitor from 1951 until Topps bought out Bowman after the 1955 season.
 Almost 35 years later, in 1989, Topps resurrected the Bowman brand and created a new annual baseball card set which was unique in two ways.
 First, the 1989 Bowman cards were 2.5" x 3.75" instead of the standard 2.5" x 3.5" card size (they went back to standard size from 1990 onwards however) and second, its main focus was on upcoming minor league players who Topps believed had a good chance of making it to the majors someday, which continues to be the focus of the Bowman set today.
 Although the Bowman sets were not very popular in its first three years, that changed in 1992 when Bowman was upgraded to a premium quality set (with UV coating on both sides and a special subset with bronze foil borders), and very limited production.
 Since then, Bowman has become more and more oriented towards prospects and rookies.
 New sets from several sister brands, as well as the core Bowman brand itself, continue to be released each year.

-Since the mid-1990s the vast majority of the MLB's top stars were featured on a Bowman card prior to appearing in any other set.
-The incredible sustained level of success enjoyed by the Bowman brand has spurred a number of spin-off products, including Bowman Chrome, Bowman Sterling, Bowman Draft Picks and Prospects, Bowman's Best, Bowman Originals, and most recently, Bowman Platinum.
-The key to the brand's success lies in the fact that Bowman and Bowman Chrome rookie cards are typically the most valuable and sought after of all rookie cards.
-This is especially true for its baseball card releases.
+Since the mid-1990s, most of MLB's All-Stars/prominent players have been featured on a Bowman card prior to appearing in other mainstream sets.
+The brand's successful marketing positions led to the introduction of many spin-off products, including Bowman Chrome, Bowman Sterling, Bowman Draft Picks and Prospects, Bowman's Best, Bowman Originals, and most recently, Bowman Platinum.

+In the trading card market, particularly within baseball releases, Bowman and Bowman Chrome rookie cards frequently command higher market values and demand among collectors compared to contemporary competitor brands.

 Stadium Club

 Topps released their first "premium" set in 1991 called Stadium Club.
 This was the very first major baseball card set to feature glossy UV coating on both sides of the cards as well as gold foil stamping on the front and a borderless (or "full-bleed") Kodak photo on the front.
 The back of the card also featured an image of the player's first Topps card.
 This set was a major hit at the time with packs costing $5 or more.
 In 1992, Topps released three different series of Stadium Club cards.
 There was also a factory set from 1992 in which cards were packed in a reproduction dome stadium, made of plastic, but this was not the same as the regular 1992 Stadium Club set.
+Inserts have included “1st day issue” and “1st day production” cards.